kristenflorey/markdown-notes/pug.md

 <img src="https://hackernoon.com/hn-images/1*PmL3-GUNxYP26qTSlVrmzw.png" width="400"/>

+# Pug
+- Pug (formerly known as Jade) is a preprocessor which simplifies the task of writing HTML.
+It also adds a ton of functionality, such as Javascript objects, conditionals, loops, mixins and templates.
 - Pug fully integrates with Express, a popular Node.js web framework, as a supported view engine.

 #### Installation